 Ensuring Colorado kids and families have access to ample amounts of healthy food

 Kids need plenty of fresh, nutritious foods to support their growing bodies and brains.
 When kids fail to get enough food—or enough of the right kinds of food—their physical and cognitive development suffers.
-Children need access to healthy foods wherever they go–at home, in child care settings, and at school.
+Children need access to healthy foods and adequate time to eat wherever they go— at home, in child care settings, and at school.

-In Colorado, approximately 159,000 children (13 percent) live in food insecure households.
-Food insecurity is linked to obesity because it encourages overeating and low-cost foods tend to be highly processed and less healthy.
-Young children are particularly impacted by food insecurity given the rapid pace of development during the early years of life, but research shows that older kids feel the detrimental effects of hunger as well, and that it can impact their behavior in school, academic success and their mental health.
+According to the most recent data from 2018 to 2020, approximately 215,000 Coloradan children (17%) lived in households that were food insecure at some point during the year.
+Young children are particularly impacted by food insecurity given the rapid pace of development during the early years of life.
+Older kids feel the detrimental effects of hunger as well, and research shows that it can impact their behavior in school, academic success and their overall mental health.
+Food insecurity is also linked to obesity, as it causes a tendency to overeat, while the accessibility of low-cost foods simultaneously tend to be less nutritious

-The Children’s Campaign works with partners and community members to pursue policy changes at the federal, state and local levels that increase access to healthy foods and reduce food insecurity for all children.
+The Children’s Campaign works with partners and community members to pursue policy changes at the federal, state and local level to increase access to healthy for all children, with a focus on those who face the greatest barriers to food security.

 Recent Policy Successes